Systemcluster/kitoken/README.md

 Kitoken uses merge-list-free variations of the BPE algorithm and a reversed variation of the Unigram algorithm.
 The basis for the merge-list-free BPE algorithm was inspired by [Tiktoken](https://github.com/openai/tiktoken), which has similarly good performance characteristics with common tokenization inputs.
 However, Kitoken can be much faster with inputs that fail to split during pre-tokenization by falling back to a priority-queue-based implementation when optimal.

-Kitoken also avoids memory allocations and copying of data to great extent.
-Most operations are performed in-place and buffers are reused where possible.
+The core tokenization functions are optimized for multiple CPU architectures and make use of SIMD instructions where available.
+Kitoken also avoids memory allocations and copying of data to great extent, and most operations are performed in-place and buffers are reused where possible.

 ### Benchmarks